Broccoli haircut

 The broccoli haircut features short sides and a curly top.
 A 2024 photo of actor David Corenswet on the set of the 2025 film Superman went viral due to him sporting the haircut.

-A broccoli haircut (also known as a Zoomer perm, bird's nest, in the UK as the meet me at McDonald's haircut or alpaca back and sides) is a type of haircut with tapered sides and layered curls on top, usually achieved with a perm.
-It became popular among teenage and tween boys in the 2020s, particularly due to its spread on TikTok, and became an Internet meme around the same time.
+A broccoli haircut (also known as a Zoomer perm, bird's nest, in the UK as the meet me at McDonald's haircut or alpaca back and sides) is a type of haircut with tapered sides and layered curls on top, sometimes achieved with a perm.
+It became popular among teenage and tween boys during the latter part of the 2010s and into the 2020s, particularly due to its spread on TikTok, and became an Internet meme around the same time.

 Definition

 The broccoli haircut is a hairstyle with tapered sides and short, uneven layered curls on top, which are often permed.
 It is referred to as such due to its resemblance to a floret of broccoli.
 It has also been referred to as the "Zoomer perm" for its popularity among members of Generation Z, as well as "bird's nest hair", "bussin haircut" or "alpaca hair".
 It has been described as a variation on a bowl cut.